Hereditary Graph Product Structure and $\cal H$-clique-width

-\Cref{clm:coledge} can be interpreted such that, determining whether $xx'\in E(G^t)$ only needs to know about adjacency of the parameter vertices $q,q'$, about the colour $s(q')$ in $Q^2$ (which is a part of the initial colour of the vertex $x'$), and about the base colour of the vertex $x$ at~$t$ (maintained throughout the expression in the running colour of~$x$ at the node~$t$).
+\Cref{clm:coledge} can be interpreted such that, in order to determine whether \mbox{$xx'\in E(G^t)$}, it is sufficient to know the following information: whether the parameter vertices $q,q'$ are adjacent, what is the colour $s(q')$ in $Q^2$ which is a part of the initial colour of the vertex $x'$, and what is the base colour of the vertex $x$ at~$t$ which is maintained throughout the expression in the running colour of~$x$ at the node~$t$.